Guidance on proliferation financing risk assessment and mitigation

 +41 61 280 8477

-The Financial Stability Board (FSB) Regional Consultative Group (RCG) for Europe held a virtual meeting yesterday to discuss global and regional macroeconomic and financial market developments, and their potential impact on European economies.
+The Financial Stability Board (FSB) Regional Consultative Group (RCG) for Sub-Saharan Africa held today a virtual meeting to discuss global and regional macroeconomic and financial market developments, including the financial stability implications of the COVID-19 pandemic on the region.

 The FSB has six Regional Consultative Groups, established under the FSB Charter, to bring together financial authorities from FSB member and non-member countries to exchange views on vulnerabilities affecting financial systems and on initiatives to promote financial stability.1 Typically, each Regional Consultative Group meets twice each year.